Vjworld/Collaborate/README.md

 # Collaborate
- Share code to collaborate and receive feedback
+ Share code to collaborate and receive feedback. especially if Git standards are not being followed.